Indonesia seeks to get back its manufacturing mojo

-BANDUNG, Indonesia, Oct 14 (Reuters) - In PT Trisula International’s hangar-sized factory outside the western Indonesian city of Bandung, hundreds of workers stitch together clothes for some of the world’s top brands.
+BANDUNG, Indonesia (Reuters) - In PT Trisula International’s (TRIS.JK) hangar-sized factory outside the western Indonesian city of Bandung, hundreds of workers stitch together clothes for some of the world’s top brands.

 Amid the clatter and hum of their machines are hopes for a renaissance that can restore Indonesia’s place among Asia’s big manufacturing economies, a status it lost in the mid-1990s.